APPLICATION DEADLINE: March 1

 Note: A fast-track option of the bachelor of nursing (collaborative) program for applicants with an undergraduate degree or advanced standing is available at Memorial University School of Nursing, St. John’s and Western Regional School of Nursing, Corner Brook.
 The licensed Practical Nurse (LPN) Bridging option of the bachelor of nursing (collaborative) program for applicants with a Newfoundland and Labrador LPN diploma program taken in 2002 or later is available at the Centre for Nursing Studies, St. John’s.

 Students may apply for admission into the School of Nursing directly from high school by indicating BN (collaborative) in the appropriate place on the university application.
-In addition to this general application, students must submit a School of Nursing application form as well as a self-appraisal form and two letters of reference.
+In addition to this general application, students must submit a School of Nursing application form as well as a self-appraisal form and one academic letter of reference.
 The application and supporting documentation are required by the March 1 deadline.

 Direct entry into the program from high school is competitive as there are a limited number of placements.
 Admission is subject to meeting the minimum admission requirements and does not guarantee a student’s acceptance into the program.